MommyW6/Main/README.md

 # Mommyware~
 - Passionate scripter, Making scripts for my friends.

-⚠️ Warning - This script is private 🔐.
+This script is private 🔐.